MrKono/MaterialReplication/Setting.md

 # Mod Setting
 ## Machine Setting
-Duration of Deconstructor/Replicator is too short/too long? <br>
+Duration of Deconstructor / Replicator is too short/too long? <br>
-Voltage of Deconstructor/Replicator is too Low/too High? <br>
+Voltage of Deconstructor / Replicator is too Low/too High? <br>
 Want to disable sample consumption in Replicator? <br>

 These can be changed in configuration file.<br>